-Parent/Teacher conferences are scheduled at the conclusion of the first grading period.
-Conference times will be arranged through your child's teacher.
-Conferences may be arranged at other times throughout the year by request of the parent, teacher, or building principal.
+Parent/Teacher conferences will be held 4 times throughout the school year.
+Conferences will be arranged through the high school office.
+Additional-conferences may be arranged at other times throughout the year by request of the parent, teacher, school counselor or building administration.

-Health & Medical Needs
+Health & Medical Needs (Table of Contents)